|

 Kirkwall as seen from the west side of its harbor.

-The Ordnance Survey maps, at least the highly detailed 1:25,000 one, shows some ancient structural remains labled sousterrain.
+The Ordnance Survey maps, at least the highly detailed 1:25,000 one, show some ancient structural remains labled sousterrain.
 Sometimes discussion of Neolithic and Iron Age cultures spells it souterrain, but I'm going with the Ordnance Survey map and the original French spelling.

 That's French for "under the ground".
 What's a French-named "underground" ruin doing on islands off the north coast of Scotland?